 How to Stage a Home for Sale

-This tricks the eye adding inches and feet to the space.
+This method tricks the eye making the area appear bigger.
 Arrange the furniture so that there is a flow and easy to walk around.
 Also, make sure the furniture does not block a beautiful window view.

 Use neutral warm colors that complement the color scheme of the furniture you have chosen.
 If you are handy with a sewing machine, you can easily create a set of beautiful window treatment to accent the room.

 When staging your home, you may have that odd room that is a hodgepodge of everything.
 It is the room you never got around to purposing or decorating.
 If you don't now what it is, potential buyers won't either.

 It is up to you to give this room a theme or purpose and add potential value to your home.
 If you have a room that you have used for storage or the “junk” room, turn it into a home office, a large walk-in closet or nursery.

 Do it Yourself

 If you are up to the challenge and decide to home stage your home yourself, you should be able to find everything you need at a home staging rental store.
 If would be advised to do some reading on home staging to get some professional tips on how to do it right.

 You will have the option to decorate in any style your want.
 It is best to keep design buyer neutral so as to appeal to a broad audience.
 Pack up everything you will not be using and put it in storage.

 You will probably want to decides if you want to home stage your home yourself or hire a professional, to stage our home to sell.
 If you do not have the time or if you are decorating challenged, you may want to consider bring on an expert to help you home stage your home.